hero78119/account-management-deploy-system/README.md

 As well known, account management on unix-server, especially on larger host groups (dozens of server), is timing-cost effort and require manual operation.
 This project aim to solve by automatically and periodically deploying via user-defined config to add/remove user accounts and update their ssh pub keys.

 ### Methodology
 Assume a deploy host, called **master**, which running a cron job at background to periodically pull the latest config from remote repository.
 Based on the config,  **master** packages the bundle data, finds some target hosts, call **slaves**,  and parallelly ship the bundle data and trigger execution on **slaves** host.
 On **slaves**, based on the bundle data, each slave will add/remove/update relative user accounts and their public keys.
+Theoretically, **master** can  also belongs to **slaves** set.

 ### Note
 * Because of operating on account management, the script is assumed running both on master and slaves by *root* user.
 The project force **master** host communicate  with **slaves** via key-authenticated ssh to highly protect the security.